FelixdelasPozas/TrayWeather/readme.md

 # Translations

+Tray Weather is available in:
+* English
+* Spanish
+* Russian

 If 'TrayWeather' hasn't a translation for your language you can collaborate and translate the application using the [Qt Linguistic Tools](https://doc.qt.io/qt-5/qtlinguist-index.html) or manually editing the ['empty' translation source file](https://github.com/FelixdelasPozas/TrayWeather/blob/master/languages/empty.ts)